 ZHPP fosters and facilitates children to become lifelong learners through exploration, discovery, imagination, and creativity.

-In partnership with family and community, we provide a developmentally appropriate, nurturing, and secure setting promoting each child’s unique ability to reach his or her social, intellectual, and academic potential.
+In partnership with family and community, we provide a developmentally appropriate, nurturing, and secure setting promoting each child’s unique ability to reach their social, intellectual, and academic potential.

 - The purpose of Zion’s Hill Preschool Program is to provide a center for the education of preschool children.

 - The age-appropriate curriculum is designed to meet the social, emotional, physical, and intellectual needs of early childhood.

 - The teachers provide a secure, nurturing, and stimulating environment in which the children are given the opportunity to explore, create, and discover.

 - The curriculum allows children to learn both in groups and individually.

 - The staff works cooperatively with the parents to provide continuity between school and home.

 In 1972, an $8,000 grant from the Stauffer Westport Fund allowed the Westport-Wilton Community Council to assess the town’s childcare needs.
 In response, eight Wilton families started a non-profit community service project, a center where parents could leave their children while they pursued their own activities.
 The children, from six months to six years of age, had adult supervision and the companionship of other children.

 The first members of the Board of Directors were members of the Zion’s Hill United Methodist Church; the pastor of the church (or a designated representative) is still a member of the Board.
 By 1973, the Service had evolved into a program providing all the advantages of a good nursery school, while still allowing flexibility in attendance.
 By 1975, the Service had become fully staffed by professionals.
 In 1987, the Service’s name was changed to Zion’s Hill Preschool Program in order to more accurately reflect the status and future direction of the school.